CIRAIG/OpenIO-Canada/README.md

-## _OpenIO-Canada v2.7_
+## _OpenIO-Canada v2.8_

 Python class creating Multi-Regional symmetric Environmentally Extended Input-Output (MREEIO) tables for Canada.
 OpenIO-Canada operates at the provincial level (13 provinces).
 It can thus be used to compare the environmental impacts of value chains or consumption by households from any specific province.

-OpenIO-Canada covers 492 commodities, 33 GHGs, 310 pollutants in 3 compartments (air, water and soil), 67 mineral resources, water use and energy use.
+OpenIO-Canada covers 492 commodities, 33 GHGs, 310 pollutants in 3 compartments (air, water and soil), 67 mineral resources, water consumption and energy use.

 OpenIO-Canada is connected to the Exiobase global MRIO database to model value chains happening outside Canada.